CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Use-Cases-and-Recommendations.md

 Day 1 configuration includes setting up of common services like NTP, syslog, and so on.

-Day 2 to Day-N are the configurations pushed to the device for day-to-day operations.
+Day 2 to Day N are the configurations pushed to the device for day-to-day operations.
 This also includes patching and upgrading based on the changing needs of the environment.

 ## Automation Options